h0o0bA/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  1. Express is a middleware and it contains 3 type : built-in middleware. third party middleware. custom middleware.

+  2. Middleware functions can take 3 parameters request, response and next.

 - [ ] Describe Middleware?

+  Middleware is of of Express main features.
+Everything in Express is Middleware.
+  Middleware are functions in express that can get request and response objects return the response or call the next middleware.
+  Express is a chain of middleware code.
+  Middleware provide a way to extend the features provided by the Express framework.

 - [ ] Describe a Resource?

+  Resources are the data or things that we want to manage. examples of resources are Users, Clients, Orders, products, Returns .

 - [ ] What can the API return to help clients know if a request was successful?

+  A server can return HTTP response to the client.
+  The response comes with completion status information about the request .

 - [ ] How can we partition our application into sub-applications?

+  We can partition our application and organize the API taking advantage of Express Routers.

 ## Project Setup